-Wilhelm Jung, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 25 July 1766 aboard the snow-brig Maria Sophia under the command of Skipper Johann Bauer.
+Wilhelm Jung, a farmer, his wife Margartha, and daughter Anna (age 5) arrived from Lübeck at the port of Oranienbaum on 25 July 1766 aboard the snow-brig Maria Sophia under the command of Skipper Johann Bauer.

 They settled in the Volga German colony of Straub on 15 September 1767 and are recorded there on the 1767 census in Household No. 44.